Maria Sharapova not given wild-card entry for French Open

 Two-time champion Maria Sharapova has missed out on a wild-card entry for the French Open because of her doping ban.

-Announcing the decision on a live Facebook broadcast on Tuesday, French Tennis Federation president Bernard Giudicelli said he told Sharapova in person that it was not possible.
+Announcing the decision on a live Facebook broadcast on Tuesday, French Tennis Federation president Bernard Giudicelli said he told Sharapova in person.

 “I decided not to give Maria Sharapova a wild card.
 I’m very sorry for Maria, very sorry for her fans.
 They might be disappointed, she might be very disappointed,” Giudicelli said.
 “But it’s my responsibility, it’s my mission to protect the game and protect the high standards of the game.”